DanielTakeshi/ros-simple-examples/README.md

 ## TODOs and Questions

 - Get joint state reader set up in an easy fashion, i.e., physical robot goes to a point, and then we extract the Cartesian position and such.

+  - Looks like [the solution is here][3].

 - Figure out why we group ros topics into those with cancel, feedback, goal, result, and status topics.
 I think these form an "action interface," but I'd like to know deeply.

-  Update: [somewhat answered in the HSR docs][1].
+  - Update: [somewhat answered in the HSR docs][1].

-- Figure out how movement of the Fetch's arm works, in detail, and understand MoveIt.
+- Figure out movement of the Fetch's arm in detail, and understand MoveIt.

+  - Or, could we use the inverse kinematics method from the `arm/arm.py` code?
+    Because then that gives us joint angles, and we can call that on the robot.
+    Should this be an alternative to MoveIt?

-- Use [HSR code examples][1] in the case of when Fetch's motion requires MoveIt, for compatibility with our existing HSR code base.
+- (Lower priority?)
+Use [HSR code examples][1] in the case of when Fetch's motion requires MoveIt, for compatibility with our existing HSR code base.

-- Figure out how to read data from the joint angles.
-In other words, [understand this][3].

 ## Robots